Banxen/ShellcodeToPE/README.md

 # ShellcodeToPE
-Generate PE for the input shellcode for quick debugging.
+Generate PE for the input shellcode for quick debugging or sandbox submission or whatsoever.
 Use only for 32 bit shellcode.

 Refernce for PE vessel: